Windore/mtc/README.md

 #### Show

-Show all todos, tasks, and events:
+Show all todos, tasks, and events.

 ```
 mtc show
 ```

-Show only a specific type:
+Show only a specific type.
+This is the only way to show tasks.

 ```
 mtc show <type>
 ```

-Show everything for a weekday.
+Show todos and events for a weekday.
 (Note: If today is a tuesday and the specified weekday is monday this command will show next weeks monday)

 ```
 mtc show <weekday>
 ```

-Show everything for today.
+Show todos and events for today.

 ```
 mtc show today
 ```

-Show everything for tomorrow.
+Show todos and events for tomorrow.

 ```
 mtc show tomorrow
 ```

-Show a quick overview of today and next three days.
-Doesn't show tasks. 'overview' can be shortened to 'ov'.
+Show a quick overview of today and next three days. 'overview' can be shortened to 'ov'.

 ```
 mtc show overview
 ```

-Show everything for a week from this day.
+Show todos and events for a week from this day.

 ```
 mtc show week
 ```

-Show everything for a 30-day period from this day.
+Show todos and events for a 30-day period from this day.

 ```
 mtc show month